tinaponting/protect-wordpress/README.md

 Core .htaccess for protection and speed.
 Set: 444 files rights or of it possible: 440

-* Exemple 220906 : Robots.txt - even if the wp sets up robots.txt, it is not enough!
-To cover all boots and if you hete:semrush, ahrefs, add more id you want
+* Example 220906 : Robots.txt - even if the wp sets up robots.txt, it is not enough!
+To cover all boots and if you hate: semrush, ahrefs, add more id you don not want!

 * (220922) BBQ Custom code: Protects your blog:) If bought BBQ!
 * If you got trouble or don´t like folks looking inside your plugins root, this works, set the htaccess in plugins Example: Wpschema root, set 444 .-done!